ito-miyuki/delivery-order-price-calculator/README.md

 ```

 ## 8. Conclusion
-I've known since before I started my software development studies at Hive that I want to build frontends, even though I haven't been able to dedicate as much time as I've wanted to study React & TypeScript due to my busy study schedule.
-Now that my studies are nearing the end, I'm really happy that I finally got the opportunity to spend these two weeks on the DOPC - this project proved to be a lot of fun and full of learning!
+I'm really happy that I got the opportunity to spend these two weeks on the DOPC - this project proved to be a lot of fun and full of learning!
 It made me sure that these are the technologies I want to work with.

-It was not an easy two weeks; the last proper projects I worked on with React were from over a year ago.
-If I had more time, I would love to work on cleaning my code, making it more efficient, and spend more time on CSS and designing an even better interface.
+It was not an easy two weeks.
+The last proper projects I worked on with React were from over a year ago.
+If I had more time, I would love to work on cleaning my code, making it more efficient, and spending more time on designing an even better interface.
+This time I wanted to refresh my CSS skills so I decided to not use any UI component libraries or CSS frameworks, but for my next project I would like to explore some other design approaches such as Tailwind.

 Thinking about error handling was also a fun part to me.
-When to display an error, should it be when it was submitted or when the wrong value was input?
-What could be the most efficient logic and at the same time less stressful for users?
-I wish I could still play around to find out the best solution!
-Overall, I am satisfied with what I could learn from the assignment and I am excited to dive into it deeper!
+What would be the clearest and least stressful UX for users?
+This was a good exercise, but next time I'd like to try using something like React Hook Form and maybe react-toastify to make creating and validating forms and handling (and showing) errors a better experience for the user.

+Overall, I am satisfied with what I could learn from the assignment, although I wish I had the chance to continue developing the solution further towards perfection.